dscho15/joint_velocity_controller/README.md

 ## Proposal

-- Two interfaces are designed: one utilizing euler angles and the other quaternions.
+- Two interfaces are designed, one utilizing euler angles and the other quaternions.

 ### Common

-The two interfaces calculates the jacobian and uses the moore-penrose pseudoinverse to determine desired joint-velocities.
+The interfaces calculates their jacobians, then uses the moore-penrose pseudoinverse to determine desired joint-velocities.

 ### Euler Angles